michaelhaar/type-safe-sql-query/README.md

 | Support for `UPDATE` statements | ✅     |
 | Support for `DELETE` statements | ✅     |
 | Support for `SELECT` statements | 🏗️     |

+For more details please check the source code and the test files.

 ## Installation